Clach Energy Storage

 • 77% of civils contracts at Dalquhandy Wind Farm were awarded to Scottish companies;

-• at Broken Cross Wind Farm, 80% of civils contracts went to Scottish companies, many of them local.
+• At Broken Cross Wind Farm, 80% of civils contracts went to Scottish companies, many of them local.

 Join our Local Business Register to hear about upcoming opportunities: info@clach-bess.co.uk